-While this is not an impossible feat for small hotels, the landscape does look different: boutique hotels and large hotels don’t cater to the same audience, by and large, and what works to market a large hotel isn’t necessarily the best course of action for a small hotel.
+Large hotels rely on loyalty programs and name recognition to get business.
+While this is not an impossible feat for small hotels, the landscape does look different.
+Boutique hotels and large hotels typically don’t cater to the same audience.
+What works to market a large hotel isn’t necessarily the best course of action for a small hotel.
 Experiment with different marketing techniques designed for small businesses to increase your ROI and grow your brand recognition.

-Connecting via Social Media
+Connecting Via Social Media

 Pay for Quality, Not Quantity

 While you can do a lot of your hotel marketing on your own, it’s unrealistic to expect to do all of it.
 Pay for professional quality hotel photography for your website, marketing materials, printed brochures, and other PR materials.
 Look for 3 to 4 quotes for any service you want.

 This may seem stressful, especially for new hotel owners who have a lot of expenses.
 You may not want to prioritize marketing over housekeeping and operations.
 Keep in mind that there are cost-effective solutions to marketing.
 One of the most critical aspects of managing your hotel is tracking financial information.
 There are many solutions, including Quickbooks, which will help you oversee all aspects of accounting, invoicing, and budgeting.
 A small business credit card can be helpful here, too.